 California in PrintAn Exhibit Preview

-This live presentation will showcase the Sacramento History Museum’s working print shop, before taking you into the newly christened R. Burnett Miller Gallery to see how Californians chose to document their lives through printed media.
+The new exhibit is installed in the newly christened R. Burnett Miller Gallery on the museum’s third floor.
+Reflecting the ways Californians chose to document their lives through printed media.
 This collection recounts stories of adventure, hardship, discovery, and triumph, and highlights how perceptions of this new paradise evolved over time.

 The colorful exhibit showcases rare items and collectibles from the Eleanor McClatchy Collection that were donated to the City of Sacramento and the Center of Sacramento History.